PassCamp Review: Quick Expert Summary

 - Tags for organizing passwords and notes.

 PassCamp does have unlimited password storage, but you can only store website and application logins — you can’t save credit cards, identities, or other sensitive data.
-PassCamp also lacks most of the features I want to see in a premium password manager in 2021 — it doesn’t have a password security dashboard, dark web monitoring, or emergency access.
+PassCamp also lacks most of the features I want to see in a premium password manager in 2022 — it doesn’t have a password security dashboard, dark web monitoring, or emergency access, all of which are included in top competitors like Dashlane and LastPass.
 And while I appreciate that PassCamp has extra features like password history logs and tags for organizing passwords, I don’t think they add any real value for most individual users.